mehulagg/gitlab/doc/ci/pipelines/index.md

 ### Run a pipeline manually

+[In GitLab 13.6 and later](https://gitlab.com/gitlab-org/gitlab/-/issues/30101), the variables fields are pre-filled with the variables defined in the `.gitlab-ci.yml` file.

 Pipelines can be manually executed, with predefined or manually-specified [variables](../variables/README.md).

 You might do this if the results of a pipeline (for example, a code build) are required outside the normal